 Then in 1998 a group of soccer parents led by Maureen and John Hendricks, the founder of Discovery Communications, tried again.
 They established the Maryland Soccer Foundation (MSF), a non-profit corporation whose mission was to build, manage and maintain the 24-field soccer complex.
 A public-private partnership was formed with the Maryland National-Capital Park and Planning Commission (MNCPPC).
 A location for the complex was identified in Germantown, Maryland, a suburb of Washington, DC.

 The entire soccer community came together to “Give our Kids A Complex.”
 However there were nine local soccer clubs that provided time and treasure to make sure this dream became a reality.
 Those clubs are: Montgomery Soccer Inc. (MSI), Bethesda Soccer Club, Damascus Soccer Club, Potomac Soccer Association, Catholic Youth Organization, Seneca Soccer Association, Seneca Sports, Olney Soccer Club, and the Washington International Soccer League.
-Without these clubs support, the SoccerPlex never would have been built.
+Without the support of these clubs, the SoccerPlex would never have been built.

-In 2009 the Championship Stadium becomes home to Women's Professional Soccer and the Washington Freedom.
-In anticipation, the stadium will undergo a series of exciting improvements.
-The seating capacity will increase to 5,200 with corresponding restroom facilities; and a formal press box and box office will be added.
+The Championship Stadium is home to the Washington Spirit of the National Women's Soccer League (NWSL).
+The seating capacity is 4,000 with corresponding restroom facilities; there is a formal press box and box office.
 The playing field measures 115 x 75 yards.
-And finally an attractive black picket perimeter fence will surround the entire stadium.
-The Freedom will add banners, flags and other decorative elements to give it a professional stadium atmosphere.
+And an attractive black picket perimeter fence surrounds the entire stadium.

-The Maryland SoccerPlex welcomes more than 600,000 visitors a year.
-The majority of visitors come from the local soccer clubs and leagues that play more than 4,500 matches at the complex annually.
-However, teams from all over the country come to participate in some of the most competitive youth soccer tournaments in the country.
+The Maryland SoccerPlex welcomes more than 650,000 visitors a year.
+The majority of visitors come from the local soccer clubs and leagues that play more than 5,000 matches at the complex annually.
+However, teams from all over the country come to participate in some of the most competitive youth soccer and lacrosse tournaments in the country.